-- 1. The ILO Governing Body appointed the Chairperson of the Commission on Audit (COA), Republic of the Philippines, as the External Auditor of the International Labour Organization for financial years 2016 to 2019, with the appointment that commenced on 01 April 2016 covering a period of four years. - 2.
+- 1. The ILO Governing Body appointed the Chairperson of the Commission on Audit (COA), Republic of the Philippines, as the External Auditor of the International Labour Organization for financial years 2016 to 2019 inclusively, with the appointment that commenced on 01 April 2016 covering a period of four years.
+At the 326th Session in March 2018, the Governing Body extended the mandate for another two financial periods from 2020 to 2023 inclusively. - 2.
 In accordance with the Financial Regulations of the ITC of the ILO, the external auditor of the ILO is also the external auditor of the Centre. - 3.
-The Centre's Financial Regulations, Chapter IX, defines the terms of reference governing the external audit.
+The Centre's Financial Regulations, Chapter IX, define the terms of reference governing the external audit.
 The regulations require that the external auditor report to the Board on the audit of the financial statements of the Centre and on other matters that should be brought to its attention.